-Community members include faculty and staff of the University of Michigan as well as other colleges and universities, professionals & business people.
+Community members include faculty and staff of the University of Michigan as well as other colleges and universities, professionals and business people.
 Many continue to work full or part-time in paid or volunteer positions.
-An active network of committees and interest groups, involving residents, range from Camera Club to Shakespeare.
+An active network of committees and interest groups involving residents range from Camera Club to Shakespeare.
 Five o’clock speakers cover a similar breadth of topics.
-Up to two meals weekly are prepared by culinary arts students from Washtenaw Community College.
-As one visitor noted, “This is a very busy place.
+As one visitor noted, “This is a very busy place.”

 At University Commons you can choose when and how you want to be involved.
 A New York Times article cited University Commons as a “model” for active adults.
 The community has also been featured on national and local television in news features and documentaries.
 Click for more about us